 Qatar - Visit by Chairman of Qatar National Food Security Programme (QNFSP) Fahad Al Attiyah under the Middle East Eminent Persons Programme (MEEPP) in March 2013

-Oman - Study visit by Minister of Information Dr Abdulmunim Bin Mansour Al Hasani in April 2013
+Oman - Visit by Minister of Information Dr Abdulmunim Bin Mansour Al Hasani in April 2013

 Qatar - Visit by Minister for Energy and Industry Dr Mohamed Al Sada in April 2013

-Oman - Study visit by Secretary-General of the Council of Ministers Sheikh Alfadhel Mohamed Al Harthy in April 2013
+Oman - Visit by Secretary-General of the Council of Ministers Sheikh Alfadhel Mohamed Al Harthy in April 2013

 Saudi Arabia - Visit by Minister of Transport Dr Jubara Al Suraisry to attend the Singapore Maritime Week in April 2013

 Iran – Visit by Deputy Minister of Foreign Affairs (Asia, Oceania & CIS) Dr Seyed Abbas Araghchi for the inaugural Iran-Singapore Bilateral Consultations in April 2013

 Saudi Arabia - Visit by Chairman of the King Faisal Center for Research and Islamic Studies (KFCRIS) Prince Turki Al Faisal to attend the Middle East Institute Conference on " Converging Regions: Global Perspectives on Asia and the Middle East" in May 2013